yangwu1227/leetcode-ds-algo/stacks_and_queues/implement_queues_with_stacks/complexities.md

 }
 ```

-Similar to Python, the time complexity of the `push` operation is $O(1)$ since `std::deque` have constant insertion and removal time at both ends.
+Similar to Python, the time complexity of the `push` operation is $O(1)$ since `std::deque` have constant insertion and removal times from both ends.

 ### Pop